-- Parents provide the school with an EpiPen or AnaPen which is kept in a "bum bag" in the class.
-During Recess and Lunch it

-is taken by the teacher to the playground.

-- Follow "Action Plan for Anaphylaxis"

-- \circ $\;$ Give an EpiPen/ AnaPen.

-- Call Ambulance 000.

-- \circ $\;$ Lay person flat & elevate Legs.
+- Parents provide the school with an EpiPen or AnaPen which is kept in a bag in the class.
+During Recess and Lunch the epipen bag is taken by the staff to the playground. - o Follow "Action Plan for Anaphylaxis" - o Give an EpiPen/ AnaPen. - o Call Ambulance 000. - o Lay person flat & elevate Legs.
 If breathing is difficult, allow them to sit but not stand.

-- o Contact Parents or Carers immediately. - o Further Adrenaline doses may be given if no response after 5 minutes (if another auto-injector is available). - If in doubt, give EpiPen, EpiPen Jnr or AnaPen.
+- o Contact Parents or Carers immediately. - o Further Adrenaline doses may be given if no response after 5 minutes (if another auto-injector is available). - o If in doubt, give EpiPen, EpiPen Jnr or AnaPen. - o Best practice guidelines for anaphylaxis prevention and management in schools - o Information to help parents understand and manage allergies